 As a parent, how is my devotional life?
 Does my family observe me consistently studying the Sabbath school lesson, reading the Morning Watch devotional book, attending regularly the prayer meeting and divine worship, the Week of Prayer, and revival meetings?
 How do I begin the Sabbath in my home?
 Do I regularly begin worship on time at the going down of the sun?
 Am I still making what should have been pre-Sabbath preparations after sunset on Friday nights or on Sabbath mornings?
 Do I read my secular mail on Sabbath, or do I let it wait along with the daily magazines and newspapers until after sunset?
-Do I give the radio and television a 'rest' on the Sabbath?
+Do I give the radio and television a "rest" on the Sabbath?

 What is my example on the airlines or other modes of transportation as to principles of temperance and diet?
-Do I take that cup of coffee, or eat that steak, or down that Coke, salving my conscience by misapplying the Bible text that says, 'Whatsoever is set before you, eat, asking no question?
-(1 Cor.
+Do I take that cup of coffee, or eat that steak, or down that Coke, salving my conscience by misapplying the Bible text that says, "Whatsoever is set before you, eat, asking no question" (1 Cor.
 10:27)?
-At the distant motel or hotel where I stay overnight, would I pick up from the newsstand magazines, books, or tabloids to 'relax' with that I would not want my family or churchmembers to know I was interested in?
+At the distant motel or hotel where I stay overnight, would I pick up from the newsstand magazines, books, or tabloids to "relax" with that I would not want my family or church members to know I was interested in?

-Love is living a good example; for like the apostles, 'we are made a spectacle unto the world, and to angels, and to men' (chapter 4:9).
+Love is living a good example; for like the apostles, "we are made a spectacle unto the world, and to angels, and to men" (chap.
+4:9).

 In western Kansas the harvest season is the high point of the year.
 Towns are nearly deserted as farmers gather the wheat.
 Out in the hot fields the huge combines move back and forth.
 But this pleasure is never so great that the harvester forgets to grease his equipment.
 From three to five times a day everything stops while the crew lubricates the machinery.
-If one lubrication of the combine is neglected there will be trouble.
-Bearings burn out, chains snap, and repair bills mount.
-No time is really lost in the busy harvest, by taking time for these jobs.
+If one lubrication of the com-